SChristan/TeamSpeak-3-Bot/README.md

 `enable_communications_logging` | `<statement>` | `TRUE` or `FALSE`! `TRUE` enables extended logging of the communication between the application and the Teamspeak server.

 #### Authorized Servergroups
-The Teamspeak Servergroups, which are allowed to controll the bot via direct messages, are loaded from the database table `verified_servergroups`.
+The Teamspeak Servergroups, which are allowed to controll the bot via direct messages, are loaded from the database table `bot__verified_servergroups`.
 The application expects the ServerGroup-ID as an **Integer** in the column `group_id`.

 #### Channel-IDs
-The Channel-IDs are loaded as an **Integer** from the database table `channel_ids`, it supports the following channels.
+The Channel-IDs are loaded as an **Integer** from the database table `bot__channel_ids`, it supports the following channels.

 `channel_designation` | `channel_id` | Description
 --- | --- | ---